John A. Cruz

-John Aguon "Chaka" Cruz, (born September 13, 1954) is a Guamanian politician, retired civil servant, and a member of the Republican Party of Guam.
-He has held the office of Mayor of Hagåtña, the territory's capital, since 2005 when he succeeded longtime, outgoing Mayor Felix Ungacta.
+John Aguon "Chaka" Cruz (born September 13, 1954) is a Guamanian politician, retired civil servant, and a member of the Republican Party of Guam.
+He has held the office of Mayor of Hagåtña, the territory's capital, from 2005 to 2025, when he succeeded longtime, outgoing Mayor Felix Ungacta.
 Cruz, who was first elected in 2004, has served four full terms as Mayor and was re-elected in November 2020 to a fifth consecutive term.

 Biography

 Early and personal life

 Cruz was born on September 13, 1954, to parents, Teresa Aguon Cruz and Francisco Taijeron Cruz.
 He was raised in nearby Anigua, Guam, and graduated from John F. Kennedy High School in Tamuning in 1972.
 Cruz married Marie Duenas Mendiola, with whom he has three children, Mia Janelle, Jonathan and Jude.
 His father-in-law, the late Thomas Flores Mendiola, served as the Commissioner of Agana (the predecessor office of the present-day Mayor of Hagåtña) from 1973 until 1981.